samliu/rplidar_3d/README.md

 ## Status

+### WIP: Converting the RPLidar SDK to compile using Bazel

 Doesn't work yet.
 Seems like some of the headers (at a minimum `rplidar_cmd.h`, `rplidar_driver.h`,  `rplidar.h`,  `rplidar_protocol.h`, `rptypes.h` -- possibly
 all of them) are pure C and not C++, written in C99 standard.
 So when we try to